Pittsfield to begin testing sewer inflow connections

 “When there is heavy rainfall, the sanitary sewer cannot handle the excess flow from inflow,” said Commissioner Ricardo Morales, of the Department of Public Services and Utilities.
 “This leads to sanitary sewer overflows of untreated wastewater into one’s home, street, and yard.
 It also affects the treatment plant’s ability to treat wastewater.”

-The city has provided a list of stormwater and sewer do’s and don’ts on their website.
-If any property owner is concerned about an illegal connection on their property they can contact the city’s Engineering Department at 413-499-9327 to make a request for an engineer to make an inspection.
+The city has provided a list of stormwater and sewer do’s and don’ts on its website.
+If any property owner is concerned about an illegal connection on their property they can contact the city’s Engineering Department at (413) 499-9327 to make a request for an engineer to make an inspection.